C. M. Abdulla Moulavi: Early life

-Born in 1933 into a famous scholarly family in the Chembarikka village of Kasargod, Qazi got his initial education from his father Muhammad Kunchi Musliyar bin Abdullah al-Jamhari, a verily respected scholar whose abode worked as a traditional court and a spiritual refuge for seekers.
-Muhammad Kunchi Musliyar taught various branches of Islamic knowledge at the native mosque for 25 years, and acted as the Qazi of several adjoining villages, called Mahallu.
-When he died in 1973, CM Abdullah Maulvi was unanimously asked to inherit his father.
+Born in 1933 into a famous scholarly family in the Chembirika village of Kasargod, Qazi got his initial education from his father C Muhammad Kunhi Musliyar Al Jamhari, a verily respected scholar whose abode worked as a traditional court and a spiritual refuge for seekers.
+Muhammad Kunhi Musliyar taught various branches of Islamic knowledge at the native mosque for 25 years, and acted as the Qazi of several adjoining villages, called Mahallu.
+When he died in 1973, CM Abdullah Moulavi was unanimously asked to inherit his father.
 By that time he had earned sound knowledge, maturity and insights needed to keep the scholarly heritage of the family.

 Education

 While studying religious subjects from his father, Qazi continued schooling at the Talangara Muslim High School and completed the SSLC.
 Along with Arabic and local language of Malayalam, he learned Urdu and English languages and became well-versed in all the four languages.
 He frequently reminded the importance of learning various languages, saying it is a door to the wider world.
 After SSLC, he continued his education in the traditional mosque colleges (known as Palli Dars) at various places in Kerala.
 He completed the Maulvi Fadhil Baqawi course in 1962 from the famous Baqiyat al-Swalihat Arabic College, Vellore, Tamil Nadu, a major centre of higher Islamic learning in South India established in 1882.
 Soon after completing his official religious education he started his teaching career and served as chief Mudarris at different mosque-colleges until he settled in Chembarikka following his father's death.